Cooking with Grandchildren

-I love breads, rolls, cinnamon rolls, orange rolls, raspberry rolls.
+I love. love, love breads, rolls, cinnamon rolls, orange rolls, raspberry rolls.
 BREAD!
 Gimme carbs any day over chocolate.

 We had some of our children and grandchildren over for Sunday dinner and so I made the rolls.
 They turned out beautiful and tasted absolutely divine.
 (I just ate two of them.
 TWO!!
 I had to eat two so that there were enough calories for each of my hips . . .)

-These are so easy to make, they would be a great for grandchildren to cut their bread making teeth on this recipe.
+These are so easy to make that they have become a favorite with my family.
+They would be a great for grandchildren to cut their bread-making teeth on this recipe.
 I recommend that you thaw the rolls before your grandchildren come over for their baking lesson.

 Orange Knots